 Eating sushi and raw fish is part of a healthy diet during pregnancy in Japan as long as you eat fish with safe mercury levels.
 There is no scientific evidence that eating sushi in pregnancy increases pregnancy complications.
 As long as you take certain precautions and eat low mercury fish then it should be safe to eat sushi in pregnancy.

-Everybody tells you to not eat Sushi in pregnancy.
-But is everybody right?
-In Japan Sushi is considered healthy in pregnancy and there are many who believe that the American "pregnancy sushi ban" is insulting to Japanese culture.
+Everybody tells you to not eat sushi in pregnancy, but are they right?
+In Japan, sushi is considered healthy in pregnancy and there are many who believe that the American "pregnancy sushi ban" is insulting to Japanese culture.

-It speaks of ignorance and prejudice to reject one of that culture's basic foods based on unfounded health claims.
-In simple terms: There is no scientific evidence that Sushi can do harm when eaten in pregnancy.
+It speaks of ignorance and prejudice to reject a culture's most common foods based on unfounded health claims.
+In simple terms: There is no scientific evidence that sushi can do harm when eaten in pregnancy.